Sarah Joy Bittick, Ph.D.

 PhD.
 Biology, UCLA 2017

-Having grown up in a small town in California’s Central Valley, the High Sierra was my playground.
+Sarah Joy Bittick grew up in a small town in California’s Central Valley, and the High Sierra was her early inspiration.
 These early outings fostered an interest in patterns in nature — how species interact with each other and how humans contribute to these interactions for better or worse.

-I completed my PhD at UCLA in the lab of Peggy Fong in May 2017.
-Soon to move to Vancouver, BC to start a postdoctoral fellowship with Liber Ero Fellowship Program.
-I’ll be based at the University of British Columbia in Mary O’Connor’s lab to focus on informing local management of seagrass beds with research on nutrient input and community structure.
+Sarah Joy is a community ecologist with a particular focus on how multiple human-caused stressors impact trophic interactions and species diversity in nearshore marine systems.
+She completed her PhD at UCLA in the lab of Peggy Fong in May 2017.
+From 2017-2019 she was a Liber Ero Postdoctoral Fellow at the University of British Columbia in Mary O’Connor’s lab.
+Her research at UBC focused on informing local management of seagrass beds with research on nutrient input and community structure.